 I’m sure there will be more to come on this topic in the near future, but you do have to bear this in mind when making your visit, especially given the park’s short season in the busy Summer months.

-Bird Woman Falls and the Going-to-the-Sun Road Waterfalls reside in Glacier National Park.
+Bird Woman Falls and the Going-to-the-Sun Road Waterfalls reside in Glacier National Park near Kalispell and St Mary in Flathead County and Glacier County, Montana.
+They are administered by the National Park Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 Most of the waterfalls were concentrated around the Logan Pass area about as far west as The Loop and as far east as the Jackson Glacier Overlook.